 Throughout the year, many volunteers are needed to assist on various committees.
 The Home and School committees include Back-to-School Night across all school divisions, Book Fair, faculty dinners, Puttin' on the Arts recitals, vision screenings, school pictures, family caroling, Candle and Carol, faculty/staff appreciation week, Color Day, and fifth-grade and senior graduation.
 Ad hoc committees are formed when needed for special issues or projects.

 In addition, the Home and School Board presides over the committees of Parent Outreach, Parent Relations and Education, Hospitality, and Special Projects.
 Everyone is welcome and invited to participate in any of these activities.

-Room or grade representatives are also responsible for coordinating class participation in annual events like parent socials, faculty/staff appreciation week, and Color Day.
+Room or grade representatives are also responsible for coordinating class participation in annual events like parent/caregiver socials, faculty/staff appreciation week, and Color Day.

-Parents can become true green-and-white Winged Lion fans by becoming a member of the Booster Club with an annual donation of $50.
+Parents/caregivers can become true green-and-white Winged Lion fans by becoming a member of the Booster Club with an annual donation of $50.
 Benefits include free admission to all Winged Lion home games.
 Benefits to our athletes are boundless!
-In recent years, new uniforms, camera equipment, training gear and more have helped our teams enjoy success on the courts, fields, and pools.
+Club-fueled purchases such as new uniforms, camera equipment, and training gear have helped our teams enjoy success on the courts, fields, and pools.
 Booster Club is an invaluable source of funding and volunteer support.
 It provides the fuel for Winged Lion spirit, school wide.